-If you’re a Financial IT professional looking for the best tech departments on Wall Street, then this article is for you.
+If you’re a Fintech professional looking for the best tech departments on Wall Street for your next Information Technology job then this article is for you.
 There are many ways to judge what makes an IT department stand out, so we decided to go directly to the source and ask the people who actually work in the field who has the best.

-In a survey of 144 fin-tech professionals, here are the top five IT Departments:
+In an eFinancialCareers survey of 144 fin-tech professionals, here are the top five IT Departments:

 – Goldman Sachs